Last Updated: May 19th, 2020 at 1:13 pm

 - Information regarding witnesses, including their contact information

-Questions to Ask a Criminal Defense LawyerDuring the first meeting, you might have as many questions for your lawyer as he has for you.
+Questions to Ask a Criminal Defense LawyerDuring the first meeting, you might have many questions to ask a criminal defense lawyer.
 Asking the right questions will also help you choose the right attorney for your case.
 Make sure to ask the following questions.About Their Criminal Defense Background

 - How often do your clients go to trial?